NeildKenny/leet-code/README.md

 Logs are printed to the console at INFO level to aid debugging.

+Cross-origin requests are allowed so the JavaScript frontend can call the API from another origin (for example when opening the HTML files directly from disk).

 Create the database tables using::

     from backend import create_tables